clamytoe/clamytoe.github.io/content/posts/2020-02-14_pycryptodome.md

 author: Martin Uribe
 summary: Learning about how to encrypt files

-# Into the cryptography rabbit hole!
+# Venture Into Cryptography with PyCryptodome

+## Learning about how to encrypt files

 As dumb as it is, I have an unsecured text file that I use to keep track of all my username and passwords for all of the sites that I frequent.
 In order to not be so "hackable", I've decided to encrypt the file.